github/site-policy/Policies/github-terms-of-service.md

   <BR>
   <TABLE>
  <TR>
-   <TD VALIGN="TOP">&dagger; You need to find out some of the prohibitions and/or allowances this includes</TD>
+   <TD VALIGN="TOP">&dagger; You want to find out some of the prohibitions and/or allowances this includes</TD>
    <TD VALIGN="TOP">
     <details>
       <summary open="false">:collapsible:</summary><BR>